MarcoKuehne/marcokuehne.github.io/README.md

 Make changes to the `README.md` via GitHub web interface.
 I need to `pull` these changes into RStudio.
 Check the right upper panel "Diff".
 Select `pull`.
 You can also find big blue down and green up arrows.

 I add this sentence.
 I save on RStudio, thus it appears as a change to `README.md` in the Git panel.
 I select this file and green up arrow (push).
-I enter my credentials and close.
+I enter my credentials and close (see <https://docs.github.com/en/get-started/getting-started-with-git/why-is-git-always-asking-for-my-password>).
+Here you might use a personal access token.
 I click `commit`, enter a commit message, click `commit` again and close the extra window.

 ### More Git Commands